 - Wechsler Individual Achievement Test III (WIAT-III)

-School districts are encouraged to establish written policies on home education, including procedures for submitting the affidavits/unsworn declarations, administering PSSA tests, enrollment procedures for home education students, and participation in curricular/cocurricular activities, academic courses, CTE programs, and dual credit agreements.
+School districts are encouraged to establish written policies on home education, including procedures for submitting the affidavits/unsworn declarations, administering PSSA tests, enrollment procedures for home education students, and participation in curricular/cocurricular activities, academic courses and CTE programs.

 24 P.S. §1-102.
 Definitions.